open-telemetry/opentelemetry-java-instrumentation/instrumentation/jmx-metrics/javaagent/README.md

         unit: By
 ```

 The ObjectName pattern will match a number of MBeans, each for a different memory pool.
 The number and names of available memory pools, however, will be known only at runtime.
-To report values for all actual memory pools using only two metrics, we use metric attributes (referenced by the configuration file as `label` elements).
+To report values for all actual memory pools using only two metrics, we use metric attributes (referenced by the configuration file as `attribute` elements).
 The first metric attribute, named `pool` will have its value derived from the ObjectName parameter `name` - which corresponds to the memory pool name.
 The second metric attribute, named `type` will get its value from the corresponding MBean attribute named `Type`.
 The values of this attribute are strings `HEAP` or `NON_HEAP` classifying the corresponding memory pool.
 Here the definition of the metric attributes is shared by both metrics, but it is also possible to define them at the individual metric level.

 Using the above rule, when running on HotSpot JVM for Java 11, the following combinations of metric attributes will be reported.
  - {pool="Compressed Class Space", type="NON_HEAP"}